 The King concluded the day and the visit to Japan by meeting Emperor Akihito for dinner and discussions.

-Since 1984, the Royal Swedish Academy of Engineering Sciences (IVA) has arranged Royal Technology Missions (RTMs) around the world, at The King's initiative.
+Since 1984, the Royal Swedish Academy of Engineering Sciences External link, opens in new window.
+(IVA) has arranged Royal Technology Missions (RTMs) around the world, at The King's initiative.
 The King is IVA's highest patron.

 An RTM is a delegation trip for Swedish business leaders and representatives from authorities and universities.
 The primary aim is to make new contacts that can lead to a greater exchange of ideas and business.
 The King takes part in these delegation trips.